SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 **Maintenance mode**

-Moreover the device may be in  "Maintenance" mode, indicated by the Tool icon in the "Status" column.
+Moreover the device may be in  "Maintenance" mode, indicated by the tool icon in the "Status" column.
 This is a special connection status indicating that the device is currently being maintained and cannot be monitored.
 While a device is being maintained, no alarms for that device are raised.

 You can turn maintenance mode for a device on or off through a button in the "Connection monitoring" card in its "Info" tab.